Review/Issue Date: April 27, 2017

 11. The Committee shall oversee the Company’s compliance with the requirement under NYSE rules that stockholders approve equity compensation plans, with limited exceptions.

-12. The Committee shall administer the Company’s Stock Ownership Guidelines as applied to the Company’s executive officers (as defined in Rule 3b-7 under the Exchange Act), including determining, during the annual compensation review process, whether the executive officers have satisfied the holdings requirement, providing notice of an executive officer’s failure to comply with the Stock Ownership Guidelines to such executive officer and to the Board, granting waivers and performing any other exercise of discretion under the Stock Ownership Guidelines.
+12. The Committee shall administer the Company’s Stock Ownership Guidelines as applied to the Company’s executive officers (as defined in Rule 3b-7 under the Exchange Act) and directors who are employees but not executive officers, including determining, during the annual compensation review process, whether the executive officers and employee-directors have satisfied the holdings requirement, providing notice of an executive officer’s or employee-director’s failure to comply with the Stock Ownership Guidelines to such executive officer or employee-director and to the Board, granting waivers and performing any other exercise of discretion under the Stock Ownership Guidelines.

 13. The Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.